Wishiper/Personio-RestApi/Hierarchy/README.md

 3. You can try out the endpoints with the Postman collection included in the project
 - Personio.postman_collection.json

+4. Application has basic authentication and you can configure the username and password in application.properties file.
+Defaults are - username: user ; password: password

+5. If you are calling the endpoints from postman, you should click on Authorization, select type Basic-Auth and enter the username and password.

 If you are new to docker you can check out https://docs.docker.com/get-started/